LassoSoft/LassoGuide/source/operations/containers.rst

 .. member:: array->+(rhs::trait_forEach)::array

-   Arrays can be combined with other compound types by using the ``+`` operator.
+   Arrays can be combined with other container types by using the ``+`` operator.
 A new array containing all the elements is returned.

    Example of combining an array, staticarray, and pair into a new array::